Advising for First-Year Students

 - What investigations, questions, and goals might they formulate in advance of study abroad to help enable them to get the maximum benefit from the experience and help enable them to recognize the value of special opportunities that may present themselves while they are abroad?

 - In what ways might explorations of their academic interests allow them to engage with and learn from different segments of the host society?

-continuing importance of reviewing each advisee’s Program Evaluation in
+- Remember the continuing importance of reviewing each advisee’s Program Evaluation in

 your advising conversations and prior to giving the Alternate PIN.